Link juice is a term that gets thrown around in the SEO community a lot.

 However, despite its common usage, the exact meaning behind it can seem a bit vague – especially to beginners and non-SEOs.

-In this article, we’ll do our best to define link juice and address some common misconceptions that float around it.
+In this article, we’ll do our best to define link juice, explain why link juice is important for search engine optimization and digital marketing, and address some common misconceptions that float around it.

 Link building cheat sheet